Written by Michael Olenick, an Institute Executive Fellow at the INSEAD Blue Ocean Strategy Institute.

 Finally, the authors noted that businesses are constrained by product and service offerings.
 “Conventional competition takes place within clearly established boundaries defined by the products and services the industry traditionally offers,” they wrote.
 French Fintech Compte Nickel created a bank account without a bank, an account for the unbanked who could sign up at newsstands.
 The account included no tellers, no buildings, no extra services: nothing besides the ability to store and spend money.
 Along with vastly reducing the complementary products and services that banks usually offer, Compte Nickel eliminated the countless fees most banks profit from and instead charged well-defined flat fees.
 The business was both successful, profitable, and also served a social function by bringing banking to those otherwise ineligible for an account.

-Kim and Mauborgne’s value innovation article was wildly popular, breaking every record for reprints.
+Chan Kim and Renee Mauborgne’s value innovation article was wildly popular, breaking every record for reprints.

 Over time, the professors built upon the core ideas.
 Where the initial article and subsequent follow-ups focused on value and profit, the professors added people to the equation.
 They found that aligning value, profit, and people was key to creating successful strategies and released their theory in the groundbreaking 2005 bestseller Blue Ocean Strategy and the 2015 follow-up, Blue Ocean Strategy, Expanded Edition.
 Finally, they defined the process for strategic ideation in 2017’s Blue Ocean Shift.

 Blue ocean strategy introduces several tools to help create new strategies.
-Among them, my focus here is on Kim & Mauborgne’s Four Action Framework.
-The framework prods strategists to eliminate, reduce, raise, and create (ERRC) factors to produce a new offering, giving rise to a complementary framework called a Kim & Mauborgne ERRC Grid.
+Among them, my focus here is on Chan Kim & Renée Mauborgne’s Four Action Framework.
+The framework prods strategists to eliminate, reduce, raise, and create (ERRC) factors to produce a new offering, giving rise to a complementary framework called a Chan Kim & Renée Mauborgne ERRC Grid.